 The Samsung RU7100 offers shoppers a tempting mix of brand recognition, decent feature set and affordable price, positioning it to stand out on store shelves as you look for something that's not too expensive, but not too basic.

 The Samsung RU7100 is this year's follow-up to the 2018 Samsung NU7100, a smart 4K UHD TV that sells for less without sacrificing all of the great features Samsung offers on it's more expensive models.
-And this year's iteration offers plenty to love, from its decent picture quality and sound to a smart TV experience that has most of the bells and some of the whistles, making it one of the best TVs for the budget shopper.
-Plus, it's a great 4K gaming TV, in addition to everything else you want from a smart TV.
+In our Samsung RU7100 review, it's clear that this year's iteration offers plenty to love, from its decent picture quality and sound to a smart TV experience that has most of the bells and some of the whistles, making it one of the best TVs for the budget shopper.
+Plus, it vies for the best 4K gaming TVs in addition to everything else you want from a smart TV.

 |Screen Size||50 inches|